-The Study Treatment consists of a Study Drug Therapeutic Dose (0.70 mg/cm) (equivalent to 0.65 mg/cm of active drug moiety) activated by the Study Device (TLC-3200) for an energy density of 90 J/cm.
+The Study Treatment consists of a Study Drug at the Therapeutic Dose (0.70 mg/cm) (equivalent to 0.65 mg/cm of active drug moiety) instilled into the patient's bladder intravesically for 60 minutes and subsequently activated by the Study Device (TLC-3200) to deliver an intended energy density of 90 J/cm.

-Patients will be enrolled into the study based upon review of inclusion and exclusion criteria during the screening period, which will last up to 45 days, prior to primary Study Treatment.
-The patient will be administered a primary Study Treatment on day 0 and a maintenance Study Treatment on day 180.
-All patients enrolled and treated by the Study Treatment will be followed until the end of the study, defined as completion of all required assessments after 15 months of follow-up post primary Study Treatment or earlier due to discontinuation or withdrawal of informed consent.
+Patients will be enrolled into Study II based upon review of inclusion and exclusion criteria during the screening period, which may last up to 45 days, prior to primary Study Treatment.
+The enrolled patient will be administered a primary Study Treatment on day 0 and a maintenance Study Treatment on day 180.
+All patients enrolled and treated by the Study Treatment will be followed until the end of Study II, defined as completion of all required assessments after 15 months of follow-up post primary Study Treatment or earlier due to discontinuation or withdrawal of informed consent.

-During the follow-up assessments, information on efficacy (e.g.: urine cytology, cystoscopy and where indicated CT scans and bladder / prostate biopsies) and safety (e.g.: adverse events) will be collected.
-Assessments will be conducted on day 0, 7, 90, 180, 187, 270, 360 and 450.
+During the follow-up assessments, information on efficacy (i.e.: urine cytology, cystoscopy and where indicated Computerized Tomography ("CT") scans and bladder and/or prostate biopsies) and safety (i.e.: AEs) will be collected.
+Primary assessments will be conducted on day 0, 7, 90, 180, 187, 270, 360 and 450.